cerlymarco/linear-tree/notebooks/README.md

 - ```min_impurity_decrease : float, default=0.0```

     A node will be split if this split induces a decrease of the impurity greater than or equal to this value.

-- ```min_impurity_split : float, default=None```

-    Threshold for early stopping in tree growth.
-A node will split if its impurity is above the threshold, otherwise it is a leaf.

 - ```bootstrap : bool, default=True```

     Whether bootstrap samples are used when building trees.
 If False, the whole dataset is used to build each tree.